 Whether you’ve just bought a new laptop to replace an old one or upgraded to treat yourself, you should make some small investments in time to ensure the best experience down the road.

 Here are the most important things to do when you get a new laptop, no matter which OS it runs.

 1. Update the Operating System

-- On Chrome OS, everything is handled behind the scenes.
-Whenever you’re connected to Wi-Fi, Chrome OS checks for updates and downloads any that are found.
-To install, all you have to do is restart the device.
+- Finally, Chrome OS handles all updates behind the scenes.
+As long as you’re connected to Wi-Fi, Chrome OS checks for updates and downloads any that it finds.
+To install, all you have to do is restart your device.